Emam-Bokhari/Stationery-Shop/README.md

-# Project Name
+# Stationery Shop

 Welcome to the **Stationery Shop** repository!
-This document provides an overview of the project, setup instructions.
+This document provides an overview of the project, and setup instructions.

 ## Table of Contents